 The Holistic Data Responsibility Framework

 In the digital age, data is pervasive.
 The possible insights and capabilities made available by contemporary data increase the importance of ethical considerations at every stage of the data life cycle1.
-At the Centre for Innovation, we are looking into the bigger picture: protecting the people behind the data.
+At the Leiden Learning & Innovation Centre, we are looking into the bigger picture: protecting the people behind the data.
 The key theme emerging from this approach is data responsibility.

 What is data responsibility?